Higher central charges and topological boundaries in 2+1-dimensional TQFTs

 Here $\langle.,.\rangle: H^1(M,\widehat{L}) \times H^2(M,L) \rightarrow \bR/\bZ$ is the intersection pairing on cohomology. $ Z[M,a]$ stands for the partition function on manifold $M$ coupled to a background gauge field $a$.
 An important property of the quantum $\widehat L$ zero-form symmetry is that it can be gauged to retrieve the original theory, since

 Now let us consider an Abelian bosonic TQFT with a Lagrangian subgroup $L$.
 We can gauge this non-anomalous one-form symmetry subgroup $L$ to obtain another TQFT.
 Following the three-step process of gauging a one-form symmetry outlined in \cite{Moore:1988ss,Moore:1989yh,Hsin:2018vcg}, and using the properties of $L$ described at the beginning of this section, one finds that the gauged TQFT is trivial.
 But if this is the case, then as was just reviewed the original TQFT can be retrieved from the trivial TQFT by gauging an $\widehat L$ zero-form symmetry, possibly with a nontrivial action for the $\widehat L$ gauge fields.
 In other words, the TQFT is a finite group gauge theory $\widehat L$, possibly with a nontrivial Dijkgraaf-Witten twist \cite{Dijkgraaf:1989pz}.\footnote{We can find the particular element of $H^3(\widehat L, U(1))$ specifying the Dijkgraaf-Witten twist as follows.
-By restricting the braiding phase $B:G \times G \to U(1)$ to $G/L \times L$, we get a non-degenerate pairing between $G/L$ and $L$, which provides an isomorphism between $G/L$ and $\widehat L$ \cite{2009arXiv0909.3140E}.
-Since $G$ can be viewed an extension of $G/L \simeq \widehat L$ by $L$, this extension class is precisely the 3-cocycle in $H^3(\widehat L, U(1))$ determining the Dijkgraaf-Witten twist \cite{Kapustin:2010hk}.}
+By restricting the braiding phase $B:G \times G \to U(1)$ to $G/L \times L$, we obtain a non-degenerate pairing between $G/L$ and $L$, which provides an isomorphism between $G/L$ and $\widehat L$ \cite{2009arXiv0909.3140E}.
+Since $G$ can be viewed an extension of $G/L \simeq \widehat L$ by $L$, this determines a class in $H^2(\widehat L,L)$.
+This class can be further mapped to a 3-cocycle in $H^3(\widehat L, U(1))$ which is the Dijkgraaf-Witten twist \cite{Kapustin:2010hk}.}

-Since conversely every Dijkgraaf-Witten gauge theory also admits a gapped boundary condition (i.e. the Dirichlet boundary condition) we are led the following result \begin{cor} An Abelian bosonic TQFT has a gapped boundary if and only if it is an Abelian Dijkgraaf-Witten gauge theory. \end{cor}
+Since conversely every Dijkgraaf-Witten gauge theory also admits a gapped boundary condition (i.e. the Dirichlet boundary condition) we are led the following result:\footnote{See, for example, \cite{Gaiotto:2020iye} for a recent discussions on boundary conditions of the Dijkgraaf-Witten gauge theory.} \begin{cor} An Abelian bosonic TQFT has a gapped boundary if and only if it is an Abelian Dijkgraaf-Witten gauge theory. \end{cor}

 This statement also follows from the discussion in \cite{Kapustin:2010hk,Fuchs:2012dt}.